kashafali8/AWS-Movie-Reviews-Sentiment-Analysis/README.md

     III.
 Returns a Random Negatively or Positively (0 or 1) labelled data row - /random/{0} or /random/{1}\
     IV.
 Returns a review containing a particular word  - /find/{word}

-## Sentiment Analysis using AWS S3, Lambda and Comprehend
+## Sentiment Analysis using AWS S3, Lambda and Comprehend:
 1. Reviews pulled from the Python package are stored in a text file in the S3 bucket.
 2. IAM Role is created for appropriate permissions for Comprehend and AWS Lamda.
 3. Amazon comprehend is a natural language processing (NLP) service that uses machine learning technique.
 It can analyze the text and sentiment of the document.